probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 1. We have updated the `go-ipfs`/ `kubo` version to `0.16.0`
 2. Added a PeerID filter to prevent certain PeerIDs from being queried
-3. Used stronger VM’s because correctly configuring the [resource manager](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager) was a challenge
+3. Used stronger VMs because correctly configuring the [resource manager](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager) was a challenge

 The AWS regions in which we had deployed the nodes stayed the same.
 Namely: `eu_central_1`, `us_west_1`, `me_south_1`, `ap_southeast_1`, `sa_east_1`, `af_south_1`.